 Liturgical services are held regularly for the entire school community.
 Middle and High School students attend Mass on Wednesdays on a rotating basis.
-Elementary students celebrate Mass each Friday morning.

-Students in Grades 5, 8 and 11 take the ACRE (Assessment of Catechesis of Religious Education) Test each winter.
+Students in Grades 8 and 11 take the ACRE (Assessment of Catechesis of Religious Education) Test each winter.